 In the case of risk-mitigation techniques, it can be distinguished between insurance-based risk mitigation (such as reinsurance) and financial risk-mitigation (such as financial derivatives).

 Medlife uses in the area of underwriting risk reinsurance as a risk-mitigating measure.
 Thus, peak risks and exposures can be covered or insurance portfolios homogenised.
-In Medlife, solely classical reinsurance instruments are used with reinsurance partners that belong to the group.

 Derivatives and structured securities serve as financial risk mitigation instruments, e.g.: